N0SO/DirArch/README.md

-# dirarch
+dirarch - Archive a collection of files with the specified creation date or older,
+          from the specified location.

           usage: dirarch.py --date <date> --indirectory <source directory> --outdirectory <destination directory>

           Utility to move all files with a --date creation date (or older) in the source directory specified --indirectory to the destination directory specified by --outdirectory.

           optional arguments:
           -h, --help            show this help message and exit -v, --version         show program's version number and exit -d DATE, --date DATE  Specifies the date of the files to be moved -i INDIRECTORY, --indirectory INDIRECTORY
                                 Specifies the source directory of the files to be moved
           -o OUTDIRECTORY, --outdirectory OUTDIRECTORY
                                 Specifies the destination directory for the files.
-  -r REMOVEFILES, --removefiles REMOVEFILES
-                        Remove files successfully copied from the source directory.
-Default is do not remove files.

-%To Do List: (updated 2018-12-16)
+          -l LOGFILE --logfile LOGFILE
+                                Specify the the file name of the logfile.
+This file will be copied to OUTDIRECTORY and the original will be deleted after files are copied.

 %changelog
 * Thu Nov 29 2018 Mike Heitmann, N0SO <n0so@arrl.net>